thundercore/public-full/README.md

-# How to Run a Voter on ThunderCore Chain?
+# How to Run a Validator on ThunderCore Chain?

 Copyright (C) 2017-2022 Thunder Token Ltd.